-880 AP LITERATURE (Weighted Grading Scale) 1.0 credit/Yearlong Course (College Credit via AP Test success) Grade 11 & 12 (FULFILLS Junior or Senior YEAR ENGLISH REQUIREMENT) NOTE: After 2023-24 this course will be available to juniors only.
-Prerequisite: Successful completion of 823 or 833/834 and recommendation/ endorsement of English 10 or 11 teacher.
+880 AP LITERATURE (Weighted Grading Scale) 1.0 credit/Yearlong Course (College Credit via AP Test success) Grade 11 (FULFILLS Junior YEAR ENGLISH REQUIREMENT)

+Prerequisite: Successful completion of 823 and recommendation/ endorsement of English 10 teacher.

 FEE: AP Exam cost of approx. \$90.00 This course satisfies the full year requirement for senior English.
 The course is recommended for college-bound students most interested in the Liberal Arts or careers in communications and any student who possesses a strong interest in focused reading, discussion, and analysis of quality literature, classic to contemporary.
 Students will work with several genres of literature, including poetry, drama, and fiction.
 AP Literature is taught by SMSA faculty and contains a strong writing component in addition to the reading requirements.
-Students will enroll to take the College Board test at the end of the course (May) and AP practice exercises will be given throughout the course.
-See Appendix B for more information regarding AP courses.
+Students will enroll to take the College Board test at the end of the course (May) and AP practice exercises will be given throughout

-ENGLISH COMPOSITION 1 (Weighted Grading Scale) 0.5 credits/ Fall Semester Only (3 Dual College Credits) Grade 12 (FULFILLS SENIOR YEAR ENGLISH REQUIREMENT).
-Prerequisite: Successful completion of 833/834 or 880 with the grade of B or better and recommendation/ endorsement of Junior year English teacher.
+894 ENGLISH COMPOSITION 1 (Weighted Grading Scale) 0.5 credits/ Fall Semester Only (3 Dual College Credits) Grade 12 (FULFILLS 0.5 credits of SENIOR YEAR ENGLISH REQUIREMENT).

+Prerequisite: Successful completion of 833/834 or 880 with the grade of B or better and recommendation/endorsement of Junior year English teacher.

 This is course #120-801-136 English Composition 1 in the MPTC curriculum.
 FEE: \$0.00 MPTC waives tuition costs for SMSA students.
 Offered on campus at SMSA, the course is designed for students to develop knowledge and skills in all aspects of the writing process.
 Planning, organizing, writing, editing and revising are applied through a variety of activities.
 Students will analyze audience and purpose, use elements of research, and format documents using standard guidelines.
 Individuals will develop critical reading skills through analysis of various written documents.

-895 ENGLISH COMPOSITION 2 (Weighted Grading Scale) 0.5 credits/ Spring Semester Only (3 Dual College Credits) Grade 12 (FULFILLS SENIOR YEAR ENGLISH REQUIREMENT).
+ENGLISH COMPOSITION 2 (Weighted Grading Scale) 0.5 credits/ Spring Semester Only (3 Dual College Credits) Grade 12 (FULFILLS 0.5 credits of SENIOR YEAR ENGLISH REQUIREMENT).
 Prerequisite: Successful completion of 894 and endorsement of English Comp 1 teacher.